 What is ISBN-13?

 ISBN-13 is an updated version of the ISBN-10 standard.
 All books published after January 1, 2007, should use the ISBN-13 standard.
-ISBN-13 is faster and more efficient than ISBN-10, and it offers a better way to track and manage books.
+ISBN-13 is more efficient than ISBN-10, and it offers a better way to track and manage books.

 ISBNs are numbers that identify books.
 The International ISBN Agency allocates ISBNs to publishers on a regional basis.
 In countries that participate in the ISBN system, an ISBN is required on all books except in certain circumstances.